brandur/sorg/content/drafts/postgres-atomicity.md

 } PGXACT;
 ```

-While `xid` may remain unassigned for some time, a
+Transactions are identified with a `xid` (transaction, or
+"xact" ID), but as an optimization, Postgres will only
+assign a transaction a `xid` if other processes will need
+to care about it because it's started to modify data.
+Readonly transactions can fully execute without ever being
+assigned their own `xid`.

-transaction's `xmin` is assigned immediately.
-It's set to
+`xmin` is always assigned immediately.
+It's set to the
-the smallest `xid` of any transactions that are still in
+smallest `xid` of any transactions that are still in
-flight.
-It's tracked because as long as a transaction is in
-progress, a vacuum process is not allowed to remove any
+flight, and it's tracked so that a vacuum process doesn't
-tuples that are still relevant across this `xid` boundary.
+remove data that the transaction still needs for its
+snapshot.

 ### Lifetime-aware tuples (#tuples)

+Rows of data in Postgres are often referred to as
+***tuples***.
+While Postgres uses common lookup structures
+like B-trees to make retrievals fast, indexes don't store a
+tuple's full set of data or any of its visibility
+information.
+Instead, they store a `tid` (tuple ID) that
+can be used to retrieve a row from physical storage,
+otherwise known as "the heap".
+The `tid` gives Postgres a
+starting point where it can start scanning the heap until
+it finds a valid tuple that satisfies the current
+snapshot's visibility.

+Here's the Postgres implementation for a "heap tuple" (as
+opposed to an "index tuple" which is the structure found in
+an index), along with a few other structs that represent
-A tuple ([from `htup.h`][tuple] [and
+its header information ([from `htup.h`][tuple] [and
 `htup_details.h`][tupleheaders]):

 ``` c